-If you are an Indigenous woman leaving an abusive relationship you will likely deal with all the issues faced by any woman leaving an abuser: ensuring safety for yourself and your children, finding housing, making safe custody and access arrangements for your children, sorting out financial and property issues with your ex-partner, and so on.
+If you are an Indigenous woman leaving a relationship in which you have been abused you will likely deal with all the issues faced by any woman leaving an abuser: ensuring safety for yourself and your children, finding housing, making safe arrangements for your children, sorting out financial and property issues with your ex-partner, and so on.

 However, you may face some additional issues because of the ongoing impacts of colonialism, the residential schools program and racism.